CAIS-ACSI/CAIS2021/content/program.md

     </td>
   </tr>
   <tr>
-    <td><strong><a href="https://www.cais2021.ca/talk/13.VanderKooy/">A whole new world : Investigating the use of social media by the Vancouver Public Library to deliver services during the COVID-19 pandemic</a></strong><br>
+    <td><strong><a href="https://www.cais2021.ca/talk/13.VanderKooy/">A whole new world: Investigating the use of social media by the Vancouver Public Library to deliver services during the COVID-19 pandemic</a></strong><br>
         <i>Sam Vander Kooy</i>
     </td>
   </tr>